navatharaagi/AWS-SysOps-Docs/README.md

 - Read replicas used for offload work from main DB.
 Writes goes to `Source Instance` ,Reads goes to `Read Replicas`
 - Read Replicas uses `Asynchronous replication` & we can have Lag increases.we can check it through cloud watch metrics.
 - Read replicas are different from Multi-AZ failover.
-AWS Console—> RDS—>Launch MySQL Instance(Free Tier)—>Select launched Instance —>Instance Actions—> Modify—> Backup Retention—>Select days, Time —> Save.
+- AWS Console—>RDS—>Launch MySQL Instance(Free Tier)—>Select launched Instance—>Instance Actions—>Modify—> Backup Retention—>Select days, Time —> Save.
-To create Read Replica, Select Instance—>Instance Actions—>Create Read Replica —> Give DB Instance Identifier & required  credentials —> create —>select created replica —> show monitoring —> check Replica Lag(if increase in this metric is a serious issue).
+- To create Read Replica, Select Instance—>Instance Actions—>Create Read Replica —> Give DB Instance Identifier & required credentials—>create —>select created replica—>show monitoring—>check Replica Lag(if increase in this metric is a serious issue).
-MySQL instance & its read replica instance “Endpoints names will be different”.So we can point “Writes” to MYSQL instance Whereas “Reads” to Read-Replica instance using Load Balancer Algorithms.
+- MySQL instance & its read replica instance `Endpoints names will be different`.So we can point `Writes` to MYSQL instance Whereas `Reads` to Read-Replica instance using Load Balancer Algorithms.
 To Promote Read Replica instance to a "Stand-alone Instance”.
 Select Read Replica instance—>Right click—> Promote Read Replica—>Enable automative backups & retention period —> continue—> promote read replica.
 -After this,  DB is now being promoted to stand alone instance, which we could for another application to read & write data.Once this is done, we can enable “Multi-AZ failover” for this DB since it is now Stand alone DB not a read replica anymore.